peilun-he/PDSim/paper.md

 # Summary

-The Schwartz-Smith two-factor model [@schwartz:2000] was commonly used in the pricing of crude oil futures and some other futures in the last two decades.
-In 2016, [@filipovic:2016] introduced a new polynomial diffusion framework which allows a more complicated structure of spot price.
+The Schwartz-Smith two-factor model [@schwartz:2000] was commonly used in the pricing of commodity futures in the last two decades.
+In 2016, [@filipovic:2016] introduced a polynomial diffusion framework which allows a more complex structure of spot price.
 This framework has been applied to electricity forwards [@kleisinger:2020], in which the spot price is modelled in a quadratic form of two factors.
 PDSim aims to estimate futures prices as well as the latent state variables, and provides well-designed visualisations.
 This application is available at [https://github.com/peilun-he/polynomial-diffusion-model-simulation-and-estimation](https://github.com/peilun-he/polynomial-diffusion-model-simulation-and-estimation).

 ## Schwartz-Smith two-factor model

-Under the Schwartz-Smith framework, the spot price $S_t$ is modelled as the sum of two factors $\chi_t$ and $\xi_t$,
+Under the Schwartz-Smith framework, the logarithm of spot price $S_t$ is modelled as the sum of two factors $\chi_t$ and $\xi_t$,
 \begin{equation}\label{eq:st}
 \log{(S_t)} = \chi_t + \xi_t,
 \end{equation}